lancearlaus/lancearlaus.github.io/_posts/2015-05-23-Akka-Streams-Buffer-Beware.md

 #### A Good Starting Point

 Unix pipes are a convenient analogy to use when explaining Reactive Streams to developers.
-After all, who hasn't used strung together a couple of commands with the trusty pipe (|) operator on the command line?
+After all, who hasn't strung together a couple of commands with the trusty pipe (|) operator on the command line?

 ````bash
 # Count my Scala files